 What Is Conversion Disorder?

-Conversion disorder is a condition in which you have physical symptoms of a health problem but no injury or illness to explain them.
+Conversion disorder is a condition in which you have physical symptoms but no injury or illness to explain them.

-Your body converted the emotional and psychological stress of your fall into the physical response of a paralyzed arm.
+So what's going on?
+Your body may have converted (changed) the emotional and psychological stress you felt about the wreck into the physical symptom of a paralyzed arm.
 It might seem strange, but your symptoms are real, and you can’t control them.

 Conversion Disorder Causes

-Physical symptoms can sometimes help with an internal conflict.
-For example, if you’re struggling with the desire to hurt someone, conversion disorder may cause you to become paralyzed, making it impossible to act on that desire.
+One theory about conversion disorder is that physical symptoms are a way your brain tries to ease an internal conflict.
+For example, if you’re struggling with the desire to hurt someone, conversion disorder may cause you to become paralyzed, so you can't act on that desire.